marcell-balogh/homework/README.md

 ## Preview

-To preview the project first run `npm install`, then you can run `ng serve` for a dev server.
+To preview the project first run `npm install`, then you can run `npm run start` for a dev server.
 Navigate to `http://localhost:4200/`.

 ## Screenshots